-Hosts, simplify your guests’ choices by stating a dress code.
-Guests, in the absence of a dress code, use your judgment based on the occasion, the location and the time of day.
-When in doubt, find out.
+Hosts, simplify your guests’ choices by stating a dress code on your invitation.
+Guests, in the absence of a dress code, use your judgment based on: the occasion, the location and the time of day.
+When in doubt find out and call your host.

 Never show up with an extra guest, pet or children.
 Check with your host first.